rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type ResolveVolumeGroupsConflictInput.
 - Returns RequestSuccess.
+### restoreobjectsdryrun
+Runs a simulated recovery for the specified Active Directory objects and returns the attribute values expected after a regular granular restore.

+- There is a single argument of type RestoreObjectsDryRunInput.
+- Returns RestoreObjectsDryRunReply.
 ### retrybackup
 Initiates retry for a failed job.